cl-test-grid/cl-test-grid/reporting/README.md

          the tests :fail is recorded.

-       `:crash` means the child lisp process running the test suite exited without returning a result;
+       `:crash` means the child lisp process running the test suite terminated without returning a result;

-       `:timeout` means that the child lisp process hasn't finished in a specified timeout time.
+       `:timeout` means that the child lisp process hasn't finished in a specified timeout.

 - `(libname result)` Name of the library tested - a keyword, like `:babel`, `:alexandria`, etc.